The Alchemist

 8. Dreams do come true—believe in them and work towards them.

 A key takeaway from The Alchemist is that dreams are worth pursuing.
 But it's not just about believing; it's about taking action.
 The book shows that along the journey, we receive omens (signs), that guide us toward our goals.
 Keeping hope alive and staying open to these signs is crucial.
-Coelho emphasizes, “Dreams are the language of the soul.
+Coelho emphasises, “Dreams are the language of the soul.
 They can lead us to our destiny.”